 “Vegucated”.
 Have you seen it yet?
 If not, you will be shocked or you should be shocked.
 Vegucated is an American documentary which tells a story about 3 people who decide to go vegan for 6 weeks.
 That means no meat, fish, eggs, dairy products and other products produced from animals for 6 weeks.
-In this time frame they also learn the truth behind the mass meat production and what animals have to go through before they end up on somebody’s plate.
-This documentary also reveals some cruel realities about dairy industry, but not only that; animal agriculture has a big impact on environment too and if you love nature and natural environments you should think twice before you eat meat again.
+In this time frame, they also learn the truth behind mass meat production and what animals have to go through before they end up on somebody’s plate.
+This documentary also reveals some cruel realities about the dairy industry, but not only that; animal agriculture has a big impact on the environment too and if you love nature and natural environments you should think twice before you eat meat again.

 I watched Vegucated but I also did more research as you may think that in America everything is exaggerated right?
 I wanted to know the state of meat, dairy and egg industry in the UK and see what welfare standards there are currently in place to prevent animals from suffering.
 Here I summarise my findings and highlight some of the issues we currently face.

 How healthy is meat today?

 If you eat meat you should really know where it comes from, what animals eat and how they are treated before they are killed.
 Healthier animals mean healthier meat and healthier meat means healthier you, right?

 However, eating too much red meat is not good for you anyway, everybody knows that (I hope).
 White meat is healthier as it’s supposed to have less fat but the quality of it depends very much on what birds eat, what conditions they live in and how active they are.

 Did you know that chicken meat today contains more than twice as much fat as it did back in 1940?
 This is because chickens need to put on weight very quickly in a short period of time and live in crammed conditions and have little exercise.

 Free-range farming doesn’t always mean healthier chickens as space can still be an issue and some chickens still never go outside; also they still have to put on weight very quickly in a short period of time.